mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 CAN Frame Data Padding
 ''''''''''''''''''''''
-If a number of bytes specified in a UDS Packet is shorter than a number of bytes in CAN frame's data field, then the sender has to pad any unused bytes in the frame.
+If a number of bytes specified in a Packet is shorter than a number of bytes in CAN frame's data field, then the sender has to pad any unused bytes in the frame.
 This can only be a case for :ref:`Single Frame <knowledge-base-can-single-frame>`, :ref:`Flow Control <knowledge-base-can-flow-control>` and the last :ref:`Consecutive Frame <knowledge-base-can-consecutive-frame>` of a segmented message.